-Increase endurance and boost your mood with a decadently delicious Beet, Berry, and Cacao Smoothie.
+Increase endurance and boost your mood with a decadently delicious Beet, Blackberry, and Raw Cacao Smoothie.

 The combination of beets (enhance cardiovascular function), blackberries (high in vitamin C), and raw cacao (potent antioxidants) creates a powerhouse of nutrients.
 Additionally, this smoothie offers about 8 grams of plant protein (raw almond butter) and heart-healthy unsaturated fats providing necessary sustainable energy during a workout.
 This is one of my favorite go-to smoothies before lengthy weight-lifting sessions.